ovh/docs/pages/platform/ai/notebook_tuto_12_image-segmentation-unet-tumors/guide.pl-pl.md

 ### Launching a Jupyter notebook with "Miniconda" via CLI

-*If you do not have our CLI yet, follow [this guide](https://docs.ovh.com/pl/publiccloud/ai/cli/install-client/) to install it.*
+*If you do not use our CLI yet, follow [this guide](https://docs.ovh.com/pl/publiccloud/ai/cli/install-client/) to install it.*

 If you want to launch your notebook with the OVHcloud AI CLI, choose the `jupyterlab` editor and the `tensorflow` framework.